Meet the Team

 In her Ministry, Kate has a passion for exploring opportunities of outreach and growing relationships.
 Recent encouragements have been developing the work of the long-established toddler and youth groups to include a basis of faith and exploration.
 The growing identity of a fresh expression of youth church is complimented by joining with other churches, organisations and groups such as the Bridgnorth Youth and Schools Project and SPREE and EDGE gatherings to bring together young people from across the parish and more widely.
 Kate is grateful to have been so welcomed into the worship community in Bridgnorth.
 She is surrounded by wonderful and dedicated volunteers who are excited to help others explore questions of life and faith.
 Alongside these Christians, Kate is exploring new expressions of worship that will meaningfully bring together people of all ages (such as Explore Together and Messy church) as well as those dedicated children and young people (Diddy Disciples).
 Watch this space!

-I felt a strong call from the Lord to Bromyard a year before the role started and was able to explore this with the Lord before coming to Bromyard.
-I am also quite new to the CofE like some of the other Missioners, I grew up in a Baptist church in South African and attended free churches in the UK.
-I was attending Freedom church when I started attending St Peter’s church in Bromyard 6 months before starting as their Intergenerational Missioner.
-I have worked on kids team ministries for a lot of my church life.
 In my career life I worked as a Combat Medic in the British Army, worked in residential education with young people that have learning difficulties and also worked for Vennture in Hereford as a Family Link Worker, enabling struggling families to make better decisions.
-I feel that my career has been a good resource for my current role in Bromyard.
+I feel that my career has been a good resource for my current role in Abbeydore Deanery.
+For a lot of my church life, I have also worked in various kids team ministries.

-This has been really exciting and has seen the planning of CAP Money and CAP Life Skills to support community that are struggling, there has also been a link up of local services working alongside the CAP work.
-Work in schools have grown and continues to grow and we will soon see the launch of our Vintage Messy church in Whitegates care home on 12th May 2019.
-There are so many exciting projects in the pipeline over the coming years with the church being modified to better serve the community of Bromyard better.
+There are so many exciting projects in the pipeline over the coming years with the church being modified to better serve the community of Abbeydore Deanery.
 There has also been a new growth in the way that the current congregation is being discipled and making our church family more missional focussed.
-Keep your eyes pealed on Bromyard and watch how the Lord will be working over the coming years.
+Keep your eyes pealed on this deanery team and watch how the Lord will be working over the coming years.